Larry Turner (American football)

-Larry Edward Turner Jr (born March 8, 1982) is an American former professional football center for the St. Louis Rams and Cincinnati Bengals of the National Football League (NFL).
+Larry Edgar Turner Jr (born March 8, 1982) is an American former professional football center for the St. Louis Rams and Cincinnati Bengals of the National Football League (NFL).
 He attended Eastern Kentucky University, before being selected by the Rams.

 Early life

 Turner attended Wayne High School (Huber Heights, Ohio) and won three varsity letters in football, and one in wrestling.
 In football, as a senior, he won All-League honors, All-Area honors, and was an All-Southwest District honoree.
 Turner graduated from Wayne High School in 2000.

 Professional career

 At his pro day at Eastern Kentucky, Turner ran a 5.23 40-yard dash and measured 6-1¼ and 295 pounds.

 Turner was selected by the St. Louis Rams in the seventh round (238th overall) of the 2004 NFL draft.
 He played for the Rams for three seasons, playing in 14 games as a rookie, making one start.